Ottermad/ottermad.github.io/_posts/2021-12-24-Turing-Machine-Haskell.md

 To understand what a Turing Machine was, I decided to write one in Haskell.

 # Setting up the project
 To follow along with this project the first thing you'll need to do is get Haskell installed.
-To do vist [this page](https://www.haskell.org/ghcup/install/) and follow the instructions there to get install and Haskell and Cabal (the Haskell package manager)
+To do this visit [this page](https://www.haskell.org/ghcup/install/).
+And follow the instructions there to install Haskell and Cabal (the Haskell package manager)

-Once, you've install Haskell, we need to set up the directory structure we'll be using (take a look at this [Github repo](https://github.com/Ottermad/TuringMachineHaskell) for reference).
+Once, you've installed Haskell, we need to set up the directory structure we'll be using (take a look at this [Github repo](https://github.com/Ottermad/TuringMachineHaskell) for reference).
 Create a directory called `TuringMachineHaskell`.
 This will be the root of our project.

 Inside that directory create a folder called `src`.
 Then `src/Setup.hs` and add: